PaulRitsche/DL_Track_US/DL_Track_US/docs/index.md

 ✅ Pennation angle
 ✅ Muscle thickness

-Originally introduced by Cronin, Seynnes, and Finni in 2020, the method was substantially expanded in 2022 by Paul Ritsche and colleagues.
+Originally introduced by Cronin, Seynnes, and Finni in 2020, the method was substantially expanded in 2022 by Ritsche and colleagues.
 The full method was published in 2023 and 2024:

 - 📄 [Journal of Open Source Software, 2023](https://doi.org/10.21105/joss.05206)
 - 📄 [Ultrasound in Medicine & Biology, 2024](https://doi.org/10.1016/j.ultrasmedbio.2024.01.004)